shermanng10/wheres_the_bus/README.md

 ### TODO's

-- Actually deploy the application to Amazon so that other people can use it.
+- Waiting on approval from Amazon so that other people can use it.

 ### Installing dependencies for local development